shywn-mrk/karyar-python-projects-template/README.md

 # karyar-python-projects-template

 Hello dear students and welcome.
-To create your project, first fork this repository, and then, start to make your repository and select this as your starter template.
+To create your project, just simply [use this template](https://github.com/new?template_name=karyar-python-projects-template).

 # Installation